nlowy-snhu/nlowy-snhu.github.io/README.md

 </p>
 <br>

-Additional features include case insensitivity and trimmed inputs, so attempting to add <code> yAMS     </code> while <code>`Yams`</code> has already been entered will let you know that it is already in the database.
+Additional features include case insensitivity and trimmed inputs, so attempting to add ` yAMS     ` while `Yams` has already been entered will let you know that it is already in the database.
 This can help prevent issues with repeat items, especially in cases where users may accidentally attempt adding an existing item with differing capitalization or add a space after entering a product name due to keyboard suggestions.

 Other, minor fixes have been added in this enhancement as well, including improved enabling/disabling of buttons when certain conditions are met, such as the increment button being disabled to begin with when the item chosen for updating began with the maximum quantity.